stolostron/multicluster-observability-addon/README.md

 [addon-framework](https://github.com/open-cluster-management-io/addon-framework)
 which automates the collection and forwarding of observability signals to central stores.

 This is acheived through the installation on the spoke clusters of dedicated operators for each observability signal:

-- For Metrics the addon will deploy an instance of Prometheus running in agent mode, that will forward metrics to the hub.
+- For Metrics, currently the multicluster-observability-operator should be used.

 - For Logs the operator installed will be [cluster-logging-operator](https://docs.openshift.com/container-platform/latest/logging/cluster-logging.html).
 The addon will also configure an instance of [ClusterLogForwarder](https://docs.openshift.com/container-platform/latest/logging/log_collection_forwarding/configuring-log-forwarding.html) to forward logs to a configured store.